mariard02/galaxy-zoo/README.md

 ### Setting up the configuration
 Before training or evaluating the model, one essential step remains: defining a configuration file that specifies the parameters for both processes.
 This file, typically named `config.yaml`, allows you to customize the behavior of the training and evaluation scripts without modifying the source code.

-Below is an example of a `config.yaml` file:
+Below is an example of a `config.yaml` file with required and optional parameters:
 ```
 training:
   epoch_count: 15